-We will mail ballots to eligible voters starting on June 4, 2018.
-If you have not received your ballot by June 12, 2018, please contact the El Paso
+We will mail ballots to eligible voters starting on October 15, 2018.
+If you have not received your ballot by October 19, 2018, please contact the

 No. Power of Attorney is not applicable with Colorado Election Law.
 It is important that you sign your own mail ballot envelope.
 If you are unable

 to sign, make a mark or an “x” on the signature line, and have your Power of Attorney witness your mark on the witness line provided.
 Call our

 Voting in person for the 2018 General Election is convenient with 28 strategically located Voter Service and Polling Centers (VSPCs) located

 The VSPCs will open in phases beginning October 15, 2018.
 Locations and hours are available here

 The 2018 General Election ballot will have candidates running for federal, state, and local offices.
 There are 17 jurisdictions which will

 A sample ballot will be posted on the General Records and Results page when it is available.